yehlo/PoShExpert/README.md

 All code created was done with powershell 5 and is not guaranteed to run on pwsh core or older versions.

 The scripts stored in /code/DayN were all created and presented by Tobias Weltner.
-He is the owner of these scriptlets and none of the code will be covered or explained in detail.
+He is the author of these scriptlets and none of the code will be covered or explained in detail.
-For an explanation of the code visit his ever growing [blog](https://powershell.one/.)
+For an explanation of some code visit his ever growing [blog](https://powershell.one/.)

 ## Pages
 If you are not already on the Github pages link please navigate [there](https://yehlo.github.io/PoShExpert/) now.